 By introducing these sounds and experiences to your dog gradually, you’ll find that most greyhounds can adapt well over time.

 Some greyhounds may also need to be housetrained.
 But they’re generally used to being crated and to being on a schedule.
-You can start with the dog in a crate and give him regular potty breaks until he gets the idea.
+You can start with the dog in a crate and give them regular potty breaks until they get the idea.

 They Can Probably Get By With Fewer Calories